 - 2019 Indaba Yoga Studio, London.
 The wonderful teachers I've studied with are; Stewart Gilchrist, Amanda Denton both (Yogasana teachers, Stuart the Founder) Rosalind Southward (Senior Forest Yoga Teacher) and Ambra Vallo Resident Teacher trainer at Indaba.
 (Dharma yoga, Forest Yoga and Hatha Raga Yoga).

 - 2017 Jivamukti Yoga Teacher Training.
 300 hours.
 Costa Rica.
-My huge thanks goes to; David Life (Founder with Sharon Gannon) David co - facilitated the training with inspirational Rima Rani Rabbath and Anja Kühnel.
+My huge thanks go to; David Life (Founder with Sharon Gannon) David co - facilitated the training with inspirational Rima Rani Rabbath and Anja Kühnel.
 A big hug and thank you to Carol Issa my lovely supportive tutor who put up with my slow learning and difficulties/struggles with memorising the scripts and sequencing.
 Also thank you to Olga Oskorbina another of the tutors.

 - 2009 - 2019 A year in silence.
 6 months from November 2017 - November 2018.
 A weekly mentoring session with resident monk/teacher and a group process session with a resident teacher.
 Gaia House, Devon, UK.

 - 2017 Vipassana as taught by S.N.Goenka in Wales & in Nepal in 2007.